What Is the Difference Between Bees, Wasps, and Hornets?

 Part of the order Hymenoptera and suborder Apocrita, wasps provide important ecological services like bees do.
 As predators and pollinators, social wasps protect gardens and farm crops by mitigating pests (greenflies, caterpillars, etc.).
 Moreover, like bees, they are pollinators, so they also help keep our ecosystem diverse and thriving.

 Yellowjackets as well as black and yellow mud daubers are the most common wasps in North Carolina.
 And most recently, cicada killer wasps have been on the rise.
 There are two types of wasps (solitary and social) in terms of their nesting and living situation, which we will dive into more later.

 What Are Hornets?

-Hornets are a specific type of wasp and the largest kind of the eusocial (extensive social system) wasps.
+Hornets are a specific type of wasp and the largest kind of eusocial (extensive social system) wasp.
 Hornets are beneficial to our ecosystem, as they control spiders and insect pests and pollinate flowers.

 What Do They Look Like?